-For fall 2017 externships in the Madison office, apply by April 12, 2017.
-Email PDFs of your cover letter, resume, law school transcript and a writing sample to Mary R. Jensen, Assistant U.S. Trustee for the Western District of Wisconsin, at email@example.com.
-Students must have completed or be contemporaneously enrolled in, a Bankruptcy Law course.
+For summer 2018 externships in the Madison office, apply by February 23, 2018.
+For fall 2018 externships in the Madison office, apply by April 13, 2018.
+Email PDFs of your cover letter, resume, law school transcript and a writing sample to Mary R. Jensen, Assistant U.S. Trustee for the Western District of Wisconsin, at firstname.lastname@example.org.
+Students must have completed, or be contemporaneously enrolled in, a Bankruptcy Law course.
 If you anticipate being employed by a law firm at the same time you are hoping to extern with the U.S. Trustee's Office, provide a statement identifying the firm and detailing the type of work you will be doing, so that a preliminary conflicts check can be conducted (please note that the mere possibility of a conflict does not automatically disqualify a candidate).

 AIDS Resource Center of Wisconsin (ARCW)